‘Bold And The Beautiful’ Spoilers For The Week Of March 4: Liam’s Premonition & Wyatt’s Old Flame

 The Bold and the Beautiful spoilers for the week of March 4 reveals that Florence Fulton’s (Katrina Bowden) past will be catching up to her.
-It appears as if she and Wyatt Spencer (Darin Brooks) were high school sweethearts, while Liam Spencer (Scott Clifton) can’t shake an uneasy feeling about the new waitress at the Bikini Bar.
+It appears as if she and Wyatt Spencer (Darin Brooks) were high school sweethearts, while Liam Spencer (Scott Clifton) can’t shake an uneasy feeling about the new waitress at the bar

 Monday, March 4

-Hope (Annika Noelle) and Katie (Heather Tom) head to the Bikini Bar to catch up and spend some quality time together.
+Hope (Annika Noelle) and Katie (Heather Tom) head to the bar to catch up and spend some quality time together.
 However, Flo will overhear their conversation and soon realize that the blonde is none other than the mother of the baby whom she passed off as her own.
 Per Highlight Hollywood, Hope’s obvious grief will rattle Flo and she will feel guilty about her past crimes.

 Liam turns to Wyatt or support concerning Hope.
 He tells his brother that Hope wants him to reunite with Steffy Forrester (Jacqueline MacInnes Wood) so that the girls can have a full-time father living with them.
 Liam previously told Hope that he will fight for their marriage and that they could help raise the girls together.